josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🇬🇧_flags_and_false_catharsis.md

 ---

 ## 🏮 Footer
-*Flags, False Catharsis, and the Thing We Refused to Say* is a living node of the Polaris Protocol.
+*🇬🇧 Flags, False Catharsis, and the Thing We Refused to Say* is a living node of the Polaris Protocol.
 It documents how democratic energy can be redirected away from action without anyone having to ban a word.

+> - [🧨 Semantic Collapse](./🧨_semantic_collapse.md) - *how the definition of "patriotism" got garbled and spat out doing a "Roman salute"*
+> - [🏛️ Our Island, Our Realm, Our Rules (and Why That Includes Hospitality)](Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🛟_Borders_Boats_Walls/🏛️_our_island_our_realm_our_rules.md) - *on balancing "protecting the realm" with radical compassion for people you are yet to meet*

 *Survivor authorship is sovereign.
 Containment is never neutral.*